frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/using-erpnext/video.md

 You can filter the report data by the Published Date range.
 ![Video](/docs/assets/img/education/youtube-interactions.png)

-> **Note** : The quota for the number of **non-billable** requests to the YouTube Data API is 10,000 requests per day.
-The system automatically updates upto 50 videos in 1 request.
+> **Note** : The quota for the number of **non-billable** requests to the YouTube Data API is 10,000 requests as of September 2020.
+ERPNext automatically updates upto 50 videos in 1 request.
 Similarly, for 100 videos it would take 2 requests.<br>
 Assuming 100 videos are updated **every hour** (frequency = 1 hour):<br>
 >
 - 2 requests will be sent per hour<br>
-- 48 requests will be sent in a day<br>
+- 48 requests will be sent per a day<br>

 > Please set the frequency accordingly.